SanjayMarreddi/Digital_Systems_Design/README.md

+# VHDL
+- VHDL stands for *Very High Speed Integrated Circuit Hardware Description Language*
-# Using a popular HDL named VHDL to understand how a Computer is built !!
+- Using a popular HDL named VHDL to understand how basic Logic Gates can be used to built a Computer !!